Zhang Bi: Biographical Introduction and Historical Accounts, Major Works and Academic Contributions

-TCM Knowledge:Prominent Ancient Herbalists ✵Zhang Bi: A herbalist from the Jin Dynasty and the son of the renowned herbalist Zhang Yuansu, he is known for his accurate pulse diagnosis and his studies on the theory of Shang Han Lun (The Treatise on Cold-induced Diseases).
-He is also the author of the book Shang Han Bao Ming Ji (the Life Saving Collection of Shang Han).
+TCM Knowledge:Prominent Ancient Herbalists ✵Zhang Bi: a physician of the Jin Dynasty and the son of the renowned physician Zhang Yuansu.
+He was celebrated for his expertise in pulse diagnosis and his scholarly contributions to the theory of the Shang Han Lun (The Treatise on Cold-Induced Diseases).
+He is also the author of the Shang Han Bao Ming Ji (A Life-Saving Compendium on Cold-Induced Diseases).

 Brief Introduction

-Chinese Name: 張璧 (Zhāng Bì)Alias: 雲岐子 (Yún Qízǐ)
+Chinese Name: 張璧 (Zhāng Bì)Alias: Yún Qízǐ (Master of the Cloudy Ridge)

-Popular name: 張璧 (Zhāng Bì)English Name: Zhang Bi, or Bi Zhang (Given/Family).
+Popular Name: 張璧 (Zhāng Bì)English Name: Zhang Bi (family name first) or Bi Zhang (given name first)

-Main works: 《傷寒保命集》(Shang Han Bao Ming Ji) 2 volumes,《雲岐子脈訣》(Yun Qi Zi Mai Jue)
+Main works: 《傷寒保命集》(Shang Han Bao Ming Ji, or A Life-Saving Compendium on Cold-Induced Diseases), 2 volumes;《雲岐子脈訣》(Yun Qi Zi Mai Jue, or The Pulse Formulas of Yun Qizi)

 Representative works: Shang Han Bao Ming Ji,Yun Qi Zi Mai Jue.

-Zhang Bi's works on the Shang Han Lun (the Treatise on Cold-induced Diseases) include the Shang Han Bao Ming Ji.
-His other works include the 《脈談》(Mai Tan, or Discussion of Pulse) and 《醫學新說》(Yi Xue Xin Shuo, or New Medical Theory), among others, were also published.
+Zhang Bi’s principal work on the Shang Han Lun (the Treatise on Cold-induced Diseases) is the Shang Han Bao Ming Ji (A Life-Saving Compendium on Cold-Induced Diseases, or A Life-Preserving Compendium on Cold-Induced Diseases).
+His other writings include 《脈談》(Mai Tan, or Discussions on the Pulse) and 《醫學新說》(Yi Xue Xin Shuo, or New Theories of Medicine), among others—both later included in the medical compendium Ji Sheng Ba Cui series (The Essential Collection for Sustaining Life).

-Yun Qi Zi Mai Jue (The Pulse Formulas of Yun Qi Zi) is a book on pulse studies.
-Its full name is Yun Qi Zi Qi Biao Ba Li Jiu Dao Mai Jue Lun Bing Zhi Fa (the Pulse Formulas of Yun Qi Zi about the seven exteriors, the eight interiors, and the nine channels with treatment methods), and it was compiled by Zhang Bi.
-The exact year of its compilation is unknown.
-The book refers to theories from the ancient works Neijing (The Inner Canon) and Mai Jing (the Pulse Classic), as well as the theory of the Zhongjing's pulse method.
-It combines these theories with the relevant expositions of later generations, family-inherited pulse theory, and sets the seven exteriors, eight interiors, and nine channels as an outline to discuss main syndromes, treatment methods, and prescriptions for each channel.
-The author also incorporates his own viewpoints.
-Later, the book was collected in the series Ji Sheng Ba Cui (The Essence of Succouring Sick).
+Yun Qi Zi Mai Jue (The Pulse Formulas of Yun Qizi) is a specialized monograph on pulse diagnosis.
+Its full title is Yun Qi Zi Qi Biao Ba Li Jiu Dao Mai Jue Lun Bing Zhi Fa (Pulse Formulas of Yun Qizi: On the Seven Exteriors, Eight Interiors, and Nine Channels, with Discussion of Disease and Treatment Methods), compiled by Zhang Bi.
+Its precise date of compilation is unknown.
+The text draws upon classical theories from the Neijing (The Inner Canon) and the Mai Jing (the Pulse Classic), as well as Zhang Zhongjing’s pulse methodology.
+Integrating these foundations with later expositions, hereditary family teachings on pulse, and his own insights, Zhang Bi organizes the work around the conceptual framework of the “seven exteriors, eight interiors, and nine channels,” using it to analyze syndromes, treatment principles, and prescriptions for each channel.
+The work was subsequently collected in the Ji Sheng Ba Cui series (The Essential Collection for Sustaining Life Series).

 References: